-Faculty Member- Any person hired by the College to conduct classroom activities.
+Faculty Member/Instructor- Any person hired by the College to provide instruction to students.

 Keys- Is defined as keys, identification cards, or any other technology or equipment used to gain entry or limit access.

-Member of the College Community-Includes any person who is a student, faculty member, College official or any other person employed by the College.
-A person’s status in a particular situation shall be determined by the Vice President for Student Affairs or designee.
+Member of the College Community- Includes any person who is a student, faculty member, College official or any other person employed by the College.
+A person’s status in a particular situation will be determined by the Vice President for Student Affairs or designee.

-Policy-Is defined as the written regulations of the College as found in, but not limited to, the Student Handbook and the Undergraduate and Graduate Catalogs.
+Policy- Is defined as the written regulations of the College as found in, but not limited to, the Student Handbook, the Undergraduate and Graduate Catalogs, and Human Resources.

-Release of Education Records to a Third Party- A form that a student may sign to give permission to the Office of Student Conduct or designee to discuss or release the student’s behavioral, student conduct or judicial process records to persons indicated on the form.
+Release of Education Records to a Third Party- A form that a student may sign to give permission to the Office of Student Conduct or designee to discuss or release the student’s behavioral or student conduct records to persons indicated on the form.

-Student-Includes all persons taking courses at the College or online, both full time and part time, pursuing undergraduate and graduate studies.
+Student-Includes all persons taking courses at the College or online, both full time and part time, pursuing undergraduate, graduate, and adult studies.
 Persons who are not officially enrolled for a particular term but who have a continuing relationship with the College are considered students.